xh3b4sd/clustr-node/README.md

 ### clusterInfo

 The `clusterInfo` object could look something like that.
+It contains lists of cluster process ids grouped by the current cluster group names.
 ```coffeescript
 clusterInfo =
   webWorker:   [ 5182, 5184 ]